-The First Industries Fund is a loan, loan guarantee, and grant program aimed at strengthening Pennsylvania's agriculture and tourism industries.
+The First Industries Fund is a loan and loan guarantee program aimed at strengthening Pennsylvania's agriculture and tourism industries.
 The program is administered by both the Commonwealth Financing Authority and the Department of Community and Economic Development.
 Funds for loans and loan guarantees are awarded for land and building acquisition and construction, and machinery and equipment purchase and upgrades; working capital grants are for planning and predevelopment activities.